CRMPickers logoCRMPickers

 Cons

-• less native communication depth
+• less native Communication & Telephony depth

 • telephony capability appears later in the capability map

-• may need separate outreach tools for serious outbound
+• may need separate outreach tools for serious outbound teams

 Close